September 30, 2019

 Editorial shots usually can’t be used for commercial purposes to sell a product, unless the photographer gets appropriate model or property releases.
 Buyers who purchase these types of photographs from stock agencies are responsible for following the licensing conditions.

-Event photography occurs at events where photographers are meant to capture guests, activities, and the ambience of a gathering.
+Event photography captures guests, activities, and the ambiance of a gathering.
 Weddings, christenings, corporate parties, birthdays, dances, awards ceremonies, funerals, conferences, live concerts, and other engagements fall under this category of photography.

 These shots can be used for personal, sentimental value, as well as to promote or market an event, organization, or company for commercial purposes.
 Falling under the candid photography genre as well, some shots at the event may be posed to document the guests in attendance, but most of them are usually taken as the event naturally unfolds.

 Taking photos of a family in posed or candid portraiture is known as family photography.
 These types of shots are often commissioned by the family for personal use to hang in the family home.
 They capture the relationships between parents, children, siblings, and sometimes extended family.
 Family reunions, weddings, and other family occasions are an ideal opportunity to practice this type of photography.
 Newborn photography and shooting events like cake smashes can also fall under this genre.

 When used commercially, capturing family photos should feel authentic and real.
 Similar to candid photography, these images can show the connection and tender moments caught between family members or they can emulate a staged family photoshoot.
 Paramount, however, is that the models hired either are actual family or are able to communicate the intimacy associated with family.
 Otherwise, you can end up with an awkward group of models pretending to family.